saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 - **Kubernetes** as our container orchestrator
 - **MetalLB** as load balancer to claim IP addresses from our router
 - **Nginx** as ingress controller to have multiple PODs sitting behind the same IP for convenience
-- An **NFS** server for persistance storage
+- An **NFS** server for persistent storage
 - **Grafana** to get some health metrics about our cluster

 > It will help if you have a basic understanding of those technologies.
-If not I think you should still be able to follow and learn on the way along.
+If not, I think you should still be able to follow and learn on the way along.

 ### What hardware you will need
 1. At least two (actually three, or in my case four) Raspberry Pi 4
 2. An external SSD hard drive
-3. A switch or a router to plugin your RPIs
+3. A switch or a router to plug in your RPIs
 4. Some basic understanding about engineering and this article

 ### Basic Raspberry Pi installation
 Our Raspberry Pi's need a basic setup before we can start with the fun.
 For completeness sake I added this setup to this guide as well and not just be lazy and write 'setup Ubuntu 20.04', 'install docker', etc. Because with these little ARM64 guys some commands might be a bit different, especially when installing binaries.

 #### Make your Raspberries ready
-If you bought a Raspberry Pi with a preinstalled Rasbian OS we first want to get rid of this an install Ubuntu 20.04.
-Reason is, I am not quite an expert with Raspbian and Ubuntu gives us plenty of useful features with some minor drawbacks in terms of performance.
+If you bought a Raspberry Pi with a preinstalled Raspbian OS we first want to get rid of this an install Ubuntu 20.04.
+Reason is, I am not quite an expert with Raspbian, and Ubuntu gives us plenty of useful features with some minor drawbacks in terms of performance.

 ##### Flash the RPIs
-So plug your Raspberry SD card to your Macbook or PC and do the following:
+So plug your Raspberry SD card to your MacBook or PC and do the following:
 1. Download the [Raspberry Imager](https://www.raspberrypi.org/downloads/) for your desired OS
 2. Open the Imager and click 'Choose OS'
 3. Take Ubuntu 20.04